bytecodealliance/wasm-micro-runtime/ts2wasm/doc/additonal_sematic_check.md

 1.

-binary operation between any type and non-any type without explicity type cast.
+binary operation between any type and non-any type without any type casting.
 For example,

 ```typescript
 let a: any = 10;